iam-agyenim/30MFF/README.md

-# NYU Abu Dhabi Art Center Webpage
+# 30MFF Web page -  NYU Abu Dhabi Art Center Webpage

 This project is a responsive webpage for the NYU Abu Dhabi Art Center, showcasing upcoming events, videos, and contact details, with a modern design and dynamic theme toggling.